-Where personnel are already engaged by the recipient prior to the commencement of the Project and have not been engaged specifically to work on the Project, this cost should be classified as an In-Kind Contribution, as opposed to a cash contribution.
+Where Personnel are already engaged by the recipient prior to the commencement of the Project and have not been engaged specifically to work on the Project, this cost should be classified as an In-Kind Contribution, as opposed to cash contributions.

-In addition, where an existing member of personnel is transferred to work on the Project (for all or part of the time), then the proportion of time that is spent on the Project should be classed as an In-Kind Contribution.
-Where personnel are (or will be) specifically hired to work on the Project, this can be classed as a cash contribution.
-The hire of personnel to work on the Project may also include the hire of existing personnel, where the duration of their existing engagement does not cover their proposed involvement in the Project.
-The appropriate FTE must be apportioned to the Project and must not overlap with any pre-existing role or work on other Projects.
+In addition, where an existing member of Personnel is transferred to work on the Project (for all or part of the time), then the proportion of time that is spent on the Project should be classed as an In-Kind Contribution.
+Where Personnel are (or will be) specifically hired to work on the Project, this can be classed as a cash contribution.
+The hire of Personnel to work on the Project may also include the hire of existing Personnel, where the duration of their existing engagement does not cover their proposed involvement in the Project.
+The appropriate FTE must be apportioned to the Project and must not overlap with any pre-existing role or work on other projects.